-- a.
+a.
 In order to develop effective policies, continuous national data collection is necessary.
-Within the limits of national legal frameworks, such data collection should provide information on the composition of the student body, access and participation, dropout and completion of higher education, including the transition to the labour market after completion of studies, and allow for the identification of vulnerable, disadvantaged and underrepresented groups. - b.
+Within the limits of national legal frameworks, such data collection should provide information on the composition of the student body, access and participation, dropout and completion of higher education, including the transition to the labour market after completion of studies, and allow for the identification of vulnerable, disadvantaged and underrepresented groups.

+- b.
 In order to make such data collection comparable internationally, work on categories for administrative data collection that are relevant for the social dimension should be developed at the EHEA level through Eurostudent or similar surveys.
-With the aim to rationalize the process and avoid administrative burden on public administration and higher education institutions, this development should take account of existing national practices and relevant data collection processes.
+With the aim to rationalize the process and avoid administrative burden on public administration and higher education institutions, this development should take account of existing national practices and relevant data collection processes. - c.

-c.
 Such national data collection exercises could, where relevant and necessary, be complemented by higher education institutions undertaking additional surveys, research and analysis to better understand vulnerability, disadvantages, and underrepresentation in education, as well as transitions of students across the education system.

-1. Public authority regularly collects data on student characteristics and experiences prior to entry in higher education as well as at entry in higher education, during studies and upon graduation (Eurydice, 2022).
+1. Existence of regular national data collection on student characteristics and experiences prior to entry in higher education as well as at entry in higher education, during studies and upon graduation (Eurydice, 2022).

-There should be regular national survey(s) or administrative data collection on student characteristics among potential students, students on entry to higher education and students participating in higher education, that includes data on underrepresented, disadvantaged and vulnerable students.
-Also, it is important to organize or include in regular national survey(s) and administrative data collection on student dropout.
-Completion rate data at the end of the first year of the first cycle should be available to top level policy makers (Eurydice, 2022).
-Data on the trends on transition of graduates to the labour market after completion of studies should also collected through the national survey(s) and administrative data collection.
-Public authority should ensure interoperability of the data collection systems and platforms on student characteristics and experiences with other public registers.
-Public authority should consult higher education institutions and other stakeholders to identify barriers and good practices to support the enhancement of the social dimension of higher education.
+- Existence of regular national surveys or administrative data collection on student characteristics among potential students, students on entry to higher education and students participating in higher education, with a focus on underrepresented, disadvantaged and vulnerable students. - Existence of regular national surveys and administrative data collection on student dropout. - Completion rate data at the end of the first year of the first cycle is available to top level policy makers (Eurydice, 2022). - Existence of regular national surveys and administrative data collection upon completion of studies. - Existence of regular national surveys or administrative data collection on transition of graduates to the labour market after completion of studies. - Public authority ensures interoperability of the data collection systems and platforms on student characteristics and experiences with other public registers. - Public authority collects data and consults higher education institutions and other stakeholders to identify barriers and good practices to support the social dimension enhancement.